learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is rendering in JavaScript?
+## Q 18.14.
+What is rendering in JavaScript?

 JavaScript-powered content needs to be rendered before it can output meaningful code and be displayed for the client.
 These are the different steps involved in the JavaScript rendering process: